rajeev-sr/find_Linkdin_Profiles/README.md

-Sure — here’s a cleanly formatted `README.md` file you can use for your project:

----

 # 🔍 Streamlit App using Serper API

 A simple Streamlit app that integrates with the [Serper API](https://serper.dev/) for search functionalities.